gcosma/datascienceplus/README.md

 This guide explains how to update your site at [cosmos-ai.com](https://cosmos-ai.com/) using the automated deployment script.

 ## Quick Start (TL;DR)
-1. Make your changes to the source files
+1. Make and save your changes to the source files
 2. Run `./deploy.sh`
 3. Wait 2-3 minutes for changes to appear live